forthy42/net2o/wiki/nsa-backdoor.md

     blocked+reported if detected as evil.
 [EFF on client–side scanning](https://www.eff.org/deeplinks/2019/11/why-adding-client-side-scanning-breaks-end-end-encryption)

     There are (at least) two problems with client–side scanning, as the EFF already noticed.
 First, the client gets the algorithm to do the hashing of the image.
 This is not a normal hash, this is usually a fingerprint of the image, so that trivial image editing doesn't make it a different picture.
 If you have that algorithm on the client side, you can try several tweaks on the image until it doesn't create the same fingerprint anymore.
 So people who know that they are doing evil things will evade detection anyhow.

     The other issue is that you don't want the client to have the list of “forbidden fingerprints”.
 They can use it as search entry for sharing exactly those forbidden things.
 So you need a server with the hashs, and a client–side query of this server to check the image.
 This is not privacy–preserving, as all fingerprints go to that server, so you can map published images to queries.

     However, I invented a way to avoid that: Index the forbidden fingerprints, in a way that a reasonable small amount of fingerprints are in one index bucket.
     There are orders of magnitude more legal images with the same index.
 For checking a fingerprint, you send {index, salt, hash(fingerprint, salt)} to the server.
 The server hashes all the fingerprints with the same index with that salt, and compare to your hash(fingerprint, salt) value.
 This preserves your privacy, unless it's a match.
 Reverting that hash(fingerprint, salt) is expensive, even if you have access to the image fingerprints and the backlog of the query, because now you have to do orders of magnitude more hashes.

     The last problem is that client–side scanning requires cooperation from the clients — if they just disable their code, it's ineffective.
 Since people unlikely want to be exposed for fetching forbidden images, but often want to not view those, it is probably better to send {\[index\]\*, salt1} to the server, and get { salt2, \[hash(fingerprint, salt1, salt2)\]\*} back, i.e. all hashes for the given index.
 The client can cache these hashes, without being able to use them for a search, and avoid downloading or showing the forbidden images.
 By sending not only indices it is interested in, but also others, tracing a client by index is not very likely a success, either.

+4. For convenience, I added a search by telephone or e-mail function.
+That way, you can search all your known contacts for a net2o key, and communicate with them without actually asking them.
+This has two benefits, the NSA told me:

+    1. The phone number is tied to a verified identity, which means the NSA can kill based on metadata — even if they don't know the identity, they at least know the cellphone's position, which is good enough.

+    2. The phone number space is small enough to [scrape](https://github.com/sbaresearch/whatsapp-census/blob/main/Hey_there_You_are_using_WhatsApp.pdf) all possible numbers.

+    Fortunately, I've found a way around this: Instead of sending your telephone numbers in plain text or just hashed once (which doesn't help the least to prevent scraping), you hash the tuple <my phone number>,<my contact's phone number> with an at least 384 bit hash.
+You send 128 bits of that hash to the server as index, and use the further 256 bits to xor it with your pubkey.
+To retrieve the pubkey, you actually need both phone numbers (or both e-mails if you do this for e-mails).

+    The server now needs to store more data, maybe by a factor 100, when an address book contains on average 100 contacts.
+That's doable.

 As net2o is open source, you can (in theory) verify statements about actual backdoors.
 And keep an eye on this page, I intent to publish fnords about